 Here are a few aspects of architectural fabrication that our team can handle with you:

-- Large variety of industrial coatings including Amercoat
+- A large variety of industrial coatings including Amercoat.

 10,000 lb.
 316 stainless canopy built and welded at VeriForm summer 2015.
 Courtesy of Depco.

-Totem pole project for awards ceremony in British Columbia, December 2015, for McWood Studios Inc.
+Totem pole project for an awards ceremony in British Columbia, December 2015, for McWood Studios Inc.

 Markham Public Library early stages of 9 petal large flowers that rotate.